jdjakub/phd-thesis/ch-bl.md

 Even had they been equipped with a sufficiently self-sustainable platform, other issues such as licensing and portability would have still prevented them from being content with it as a vehicle for their goals.
 This reminds us that one may have all sorts of reasons to create a *new* self-sustainable programming system, even if one is already available.

 However, our work here proceeds from what we consider to be a more common premise: that the platforms that are available for us to use (incorporating factors like skills, familiarity, and preference) are *not* self-sustainable, and need to be made so by our own augmentation.
-Accordingly, in BootstrapLab, we chose \ac{JS} and the Web platform.
-This provides us with built-in Web technologies and libraries (including graphics) and the browser developer tools.
-This platform provides a range of convenient tools to assist bootstrapping.
-Because of its large scope, we have to carefully choose primitives to expose to the product system.
+Accordingly, for BootstrapLab, we chose \ac{JS} and the Web platform.
+This programming system is the one we are most familiar and comfortable with, and it also provides us with built-in Web technologies, libraries (including graphics), and the browser developer tools.
+In other words, such a platform provides a range of convenient tools to assist bootstrapping.
+However, because of their large scope, we will only be able to expose a carefully selected subset of such features as primitives to the product system.

 *What can be changed at the user level?* At this point, there is no product system to speak of yet.
 This means that nothing can be changed in-system.
 The platform can, in principle, be modified, but by assumption this is so unfamiliar, uneconomical, or inappropriate that the developer has opted to make a (new) self-sustainable system instead.